danielglista/Alumni-Database/README.md

 ## Usage

 The alumni database website serves two users, alumni users and administrator users. <br>
-Alumni users can submit a new alumni entry, check the status of an existing entry (Entries have a status of *pending* untill accepted by an administrator user), and contact an administrator user.
+Alumni users can submit a new alumni entry, check the status of an existing entry (Entries have a status of *pending* until accepted by an administrator user), and contact an administrator user.
 ![Home Page Image](/images/alumni_options.PNG)
-Administrator users can accept or reject pending entries have basic CRUD (Create, Read, Update, and Delete) functionality alumni entries, and can accept or reject pending entries in the pending tab.
+Administrator users have basic CRUD (Create, Read, Update, and Delete) functionality for alumni entries, and can accept or reject pending entries in the pending tab.
 ![Home Page Image](/images/dashboard.PNG)

 <br>